tomwalder/php-gds/README.md

 ### GQL on the Local Development Server ###

 At the time of writing, the Google App Engine local development server does not support GQL.
-So, **I have included a basic GQL parser, which is only used in local development environments** and should mean you can run most application scenarios locally as you can on live.
+So, **as of 2.0 I have included a basic GQL parser, which is only used in local development environments** and should mean you can run most application scenarios locally as you can on live.

 The GQL parser should be considered a "for fun" tool, rather than a production-ready service.